 The final straight

-The remaining fixtures for each of the seven teams are listed below (* = game in hand), along with their current position in the table, points tally and goal difference.
-Check out the hurdles ahead for each of the contenders, analyse the permutations and vote in our poll for which team you think has the best run-in.
+The remaining fixtures for each of the eight teams are listed below, along with their current position in the table, points tally and goal difference.
+Check out the hurdles ahead for each of the contenders, analyse the permutations and vote in our poll for which teams you think will finish in the top four.

 Currently 3rd – Leicester City – 58 points – GD +32

 Currently 4th – Chelsea – 57 points – GD +16